PD-1 and PD-L1 inhibitors: PD-L1

 Atezolizumab (Tecentriq) is a fully humanised IgG1 (immunoglobulin 1) antibody developed by Roche Genentech.
 In 2016, the FDA approved atezolizumab for urothelial carcinoma and non-small cell lung cancer.

 Avelumab (Bavencio) is a fully human IgG1 antibody developed by Merck Serono and Pfizer.
 Avelumab is FDA approved for the treatment of metastatic merkel-cell carcinoma.
 It failed phase III clinical trials for gastric cancer.

 Durvalumab (Imfinzi) is a fully human IgG1 antibody developed by AstraZeneca.
 Durvalumab is FDA approved for the treatment of urothelial carcinoma and unresectable non-small cell lung cancer after chemoradiation.

+Cosibelimab (Unloxcyt) by Checkpoint Therapeutics is a PD-L1 inhibitor developed by Dana Farber, and was approved in the United States in December 2024 for cutaneous squamous cell carcinoma.

 Experimental

 At least two PD-L1 inhibitors are in the experimental phase of development.